Nebulocity/PSK/README.md

 Perchance PSK Addon.

-This addon will track a Main and Tier list for KSK loot distribution standings.
+This addon tracks a "Main" and "Tier" list for KSK loot distribution standings.

 Features:
+- Manage Tab
+- - Two lists display here:
+  - - "Available Main" is a list of max-level guild members who are *not* currently in the Main PSK list.
+  - - "Available Tier" is a list of max-level guild members who are *not* currently in the Tier PSK list.
+    - To add a player to either the Main or Tier PSK list, simply click the + icon to the left of their name.
+    - A slight delay is added to prevent issues when the + button is clicked repeatedly.

 - Main addon used by the raid Loot Master (required, for now).
   - Convenient minimap button of my dog, Mimic, opens/closes the addon.
 - KSK Main and Tier list are viewable in the left scroll list.